gromeck/BuzzerKeyboard/README.md

   |   D    | blue   | set the keycode modifiers to [ALT]+[CTRL]  |
   |   E    | white  | set the keycode modifiers to [NONE]        |

-- Whenever an configuration function is changede, the corresponding button should indicate the change by flashing.
+- Whenever an configuration function is changed, the corresponding button should indicate the change by flashing.

 # Solution